Family Story: True or Not?

 At the Caribbean Genealogy Library, I was excited when I found the newspaper articles for January 1928.

-To my surprise, it mentioned the names of the flower girls involved with the ceremony but made no mention of our Great Aunt.
+To my surprise, it mentioned the names of the flower girls involved with the ceremony but made no mention of my Great Aunt.

 The Names of the Flower Girls